gtg922r/obsidian-entities/ARCHITECTURE.md

    entities.
 Providers declare which trigger characters they support.
-5. **Utilities and UI Components** – Helper modules under `src/ui/` and `userComponents.ts` supply reusable UI pieces such as suggestion modals and file/folder choosers. `entititiesUtilities.ts` wraps Templater functions for template insertion and note creation.
+5. **Utilities and UI Components** – Helper modules under `src/ui/` and `userComponents.ts` supply reusable UI pieces such as suggestion modals and file/folder choosers. `entitiesUtilities.ts` wraps Templater functions for template insertion and note creation.

 ## Major Interfaces